jappies/telegram-compile-bot/readme.md

 nodejs app.js
 ```

-Then put your telegram http token in file called token.txt and do:
+Then put your telegram http token in file called token.txt and edit the host in the code.
+Afterwards run:

 ```
 python main.py